benjamincrozat/legacy-blog/posts/8-best-php-blogs-2022.md

 Modified At:
 ---

-# The 5 Best PHP blogs to read in 2022
+# The 5 best PHP & Laravel blogs to read in 2022

 I think blogging is necessary.
 It helps the future generation of developers.